 According to law, all Finnish men are liable for military service, which means that only Finnish citizens will be called up.
 It is possible for multinationals to be exempted from military service.
-So if you are granted the nationality of another country, particularly during call-up or conscription age, you must inform the military authorities, or if you are abroad, the Finnish diplomatic mission.
+So if you are granted the nationality of another country, particularly during call-up or conscription age, you must inform the military authorities, or if you are abroad, inform the Finnish diplomatic mission.

-More information on multinationals on page 16.
+More information on multinationals on page 17.

-The Finnish diplomatic mission abroad (embassy, consulate) supervises conscription.
+The Finnish diplomatic mission abroad (embassy, consulate) is the contact authority for conscripts.
 Before entering military service, you should at least take care of the following: clear up any uncertainties regarding nationality; have medical examinations concerning possible changes in your state of health; make sure that your passport, visa, and work and residence permits are valid; submit your application for conscript's allowance (Kela office); get a certificate of residence; get the travel tickets you need to report for service at the beginning of your service.